---

 > Requests](/docs/manage-cdn-usage#edge-requests).

-### Optimizing Speed Insights data points
+### Optimizing Speed Insights events

 - Use [beforeSend](/docs/speed-insights/package#beforesend) to exclude page views and events that might not be relevant